Leod3/konaexynos/README.md

 ### Support list
 * Exynos 9820
 * Exynos 9825
-* For a new device open an issue and i will add it as soon as possible
+* For a new device study the code yourself and add it

 ### What is this?